adityasugandhi/Portfolio-Template/projects/cotton.md

 layout: project
 type: project
 image: img/cotton/cotton-square.png
-title: "Cotton"
+title: "Improved Algorithms in finding maximal & maximum clique in uncertain networks"
-date: 2014
+date: 2023
 published: true
 labels:
   - Lisp
   - GitHub
-summary: "A text adventure game that I developed for ICS 313."
+summary: ""
 ---
 <img class="img-fluid" src="../img/cotton/cotton-header.png">

-Cotton is a horror-style text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
+Cotton is a horror-style text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski&#39;s Land of Lisp](http://landoflisp.com/).
 Slightly more interesting and convoluted!
 (It is not that scary.)

 To give you a flavor of the game, here is an excerpt from one run: